 Quality Ratings and Performance Metrics

 The CMS Five-Star Quality Rating System is key for assessing nursing homes across the country.
-According to ProPublica, Hudson Park’s single-star rating suggests considerable room for improvement.
-The facility reports 2.85 nurse hours per resident per day, which falls short of New York State’s average of 3.6.
-This staffing shortfall is critical, as adequate staffing directly correlates to the quality of care residents receive, often impacting daily interactions and care response times for residents.
+According to ProPublica and updated regulatory guidance, Hudson Park’s single-star rating suggests considerable room for improvement.
+The facility reports 2.85 nurse hours per resident per day, which is substantially below the new minimum staffing guideline of 4.1 hours per resident per day mandated by CMS as of mid-2025 and below New York State’s previous average of 3.6 CMS Nursing Home Regulations American Nurses Association.
+This staffing shortfall is critical, as adequate staffing directly correlates to the quality of care residents receive, impacting both daily interactions and care response times.
+Recent public reports also note ongoing safety and quality concerns at Hudson Park, including citations for actual harm, pest issues, and inconsistent care, highlighting the facility’s compliance challenges New York State DOH Times Union.

 Services and Specialized Care Options